frictionlessweb/formpdf/docs/CODE_WALKTHROUGH.md

 ## State Management

 Our application uses Redux to manage the state of the various annotations, labels, and groups discussed above.
 However, this choice is an implementation detail; one could use these data structures and techniques using any state API, including React context, recoil, or traditional prop drilling.

+## API

+We have an extremely small python API in the `api` folder that relies on [fastapi](https://fastapi.tiangolo.com).
+One could potentially incorporate a machine learning into the `/annotations` route by changing what bounding boxes the model returns.